-Facilities capital expenditures at the Demir Dagh production facility are budgeted for 2021 to be comprised of minor infrastructure works including pads and flow lines to accommodate drilling plans and additional production.
-A gathering system, including a pipeline between the Banan field and the DDPF, is also budgeted.
+Facilities capital expenditures budgeted for 2022 at the Demir Dagh production facility are comprised of minor infrastructure works including pads and flow lines to accommodate drilling plans and additional production.
+Gathering systems, including pipelines between each of the Banan and Zey Gawra fields and the DDPF, are also budgeted to reduce the risk of environmental impact and the relatively high cost of tanker transport operations in the area.